 With a life expectancy ranging from 12 to 16 years, the Papillon is a small but very solid toy breed.
 However, there are still several health conditions that are affecting Papillons that a breeder should be aware of in order to eradicate them from his bloodline.

 Only recently appeared in the Papillon breed, Neuroaxonal Dystrophy Disease (NAD) is a disorder where both spinal cord and brain swell progressively in the young puppy.
 NAD starts a little before the puppy’s 7th to 8th week and euthanasia is usually required by the 20th week of age.

 A wobbling head and very poor coordination with the puppy commonly falling at random times are signs of the NAD deteriorating the puppy’s motor functions.

-The Neuroaxonal Dystrophy Disease is a genetic disorder where both parents must carry the gene in order to have the puppy affected.
-Although the disease is rare, it is spreading faster and scientifics are yet to find the a genetic marker.
+Neuroaxonal Dystrophy Disease is a genetic disorder where both parents must carry the gene in order to have the puppy affected.
+Although the disease is rare, it is spreading faster and scientists are yet to find the genetic marker.

 Appearing at around 3 to 4 years of age, Progressive Retinal Atrophy (PAR) is the most common eye condition for Papillons and many other dog breeds out there.
 PAR is actually a group of genetic conditions characterized by the degeneration of the retina in both eyes, causing a progressive loss of vision and eventually, total blindness.